On-Demand Workshops

 • Definitions and Overview

-• Possible Reactions to a Critical Incident
+• Potential Responses After a Critical Incident

-• Response Variables
+• Critical Incident Response Considerations

-• Benefits and Problems with Group Debriefing
+• Benefits and Challenges of Group Debriefing

 • Preparing for a Group Debriefing